POOR ELIMINATOR PATTERNS ON A HAIR MINERAL ANALYSIS

 The very low level of the mineral does not indicate that a person does not have the mineral in the body.
 In fact, the opposite is true.

-Which minerals can be poor eliminators?
 The pattern applies to all of the toxic metals, including lead, mercury, cadmium, arsenic, aluminum and nickel.

 It also occurs with some of the nutrient minerals, as well.
 These include copper, iron, manganese, cobalt, molybdenum, lithium, vanadium and boron.
 In the case of the nutrient minerals, the form or compound of the mineral is a toxic form.
 Such forms include carbonates and oxides, for example.
 The latter are also called the amigos on this website.